anand611/Multilingual-ChatBot/README.md

 # Multilingual-ChatBot
-This repository contains multilingual chatbot with Mistral Model and Langchain.
+This repository contains a multilingual chatbot with Mistral Model and Langchain.
-User can change the language of Response and application would response with the latest selected language.
+Users can change the language of Response and the application will respond with the latest selected language.